-Figure D-1 illustrates the ICP overview that should be implemented during the installation and system- level operations of the COPV mounted on the spacecraft hardware or the launch vehicle.
+Figure D-5 illustrates the ICP overview that should be implemented during the installation and system-level operations of the COPV mounted on the spacecraft hardware or the launch vehicle.
 COPV handling procedures for the spacecraft or launch vehicle installation and test phase depend on the size of the COPV.
-For small cylindrical or spherical COPVs, manual handling should scuffing of the composite overwrapped surface.
+For small cylindrical or spherical COPVs, manual handling should be accomplished using procedures that specify the use of gloves and foam pad to prevent scuffing of the composite overwrapped surface.
 For large COPVs, lifts and slings should be required to move the COPV.
-Prevention of COPV impact damage should be controlled procedurally with 100 percent QA surveillance when using lifts and slings.
+Prevention of COPV impact damage should be controlled procedurally with 100% QA surveillance when using lifts and slings.